tsmodule/tsmodule/README.md

 ### Building TypeScript modules to ESM

-The `tsmodule` CLI can be used to build projects from TS to ESM:
+The `tsmodule` CLI can be used to build projects from TypeScript to ESM:

 ```shell
 tsmodule build
 ```

-The output is emitted in `dist/` and will contain only ESM-compliant import specifiers.
+The output is emitted in `dist/` and will contain only ESM-compliant import specifiers as resolved by the tsm loader.

 ### Advanced